COVILHÃ

 Among the missionaries we find Francisco Álvares, killed on the way to Brazil; Pêro da Covilhã, chaplain in Vasco da Gama’s expedition to India, the first martyr of India; Father Francisco Cabral, missionary in Japan; Father Gaspar Pais, who left Goa for Abyssinia; and many others who took, along with their faith, the name of Covilhã and Fundão in Cova da Beira valley to all parts of the world.
 The brothers Rui Faleiro and Francisco Faleiro, cosmographers, became notable for their knowledge of nautical science.
 During renaissance is Friar Heitor Pinto, one of the first Portuguese to publicly defend the Portuguese identity.
 His literary work is expressed in the classic "Image of Christian Life".

 The importance of Covilhã, in this period, is explained not only by the "notable" title granted to it by king D. Sebastião but also by the works carried out here and in the region by the Castilian kings during the time of the Iberian Union.
 The Town Hall Square was indeed until the end of the 20th century, of Spanish Philippine style.
 In the surrounding streets one can find several traces of this style.
 In the municipality as well.
-Examples of Manueline style can also be found in the city.
+Examples of the Manueline style can also be found in the city.
 This is the case of a Manueline window in the Jewish quarter in Rua das Flores.
 The architect Mateus Fernandes, from Covilhã, who designed the entrance door to the Imperfect Chapels in the Monastery of Batalha is also other notable personality from Covilhã.

 Parishes